 Eiji Araki, Wright Flyer Live Entertainment, Inc., Japan

 More Real, Less Time: Mimic's Quest in Real-Time Facial Animation

 Abstract: Mimic Productions' CEO, Hermione Mitford, will present a live-stream demonstration of detailed facial animation in real-time, utilizing her photo-real 3D digital-double.
 The presentation will include a speech from Mitford (and her avatar) addressing Mimic's technological approach, as well as the corresponding applications for the technology.
 A specific focus will be placed on realism and the details of the human face.

 The Power of Real-Time Collaborative Filmmaking 2

 Abstract: We propose two people on stage with two more persons located in Paris.
 We will then demonstrate remote work with real-time feedback.
-Each of us would be responsible for creating a short sequence.
-The goal is to show that in just a few minutes of work we can produce a rather larger movie with our approach.
-We would also demonstrate the other 3 main features of our solution on stage live: - The real-time collaborative editing and unified workflow: we create a 3D animation movie in a single application and modify each other’s work with instant feedback - We would load the created scenes on a smartphone that would be used as a virtual camera (with the help of AR).
-The created camera would then be used in the cut. - We would demonstrate how the movie can be rendered in the cloud and steamed lives (in real- time) to a tablet.
-If we have time to set that up, people will be able to watch the stream live on their phones.
+Each of us will be responsible for creating a short sequence.
+The goal is to show that with a real-time unified collaborative workflow (CUP® workflow) we can produce a rather complex movie in just a few minutes of work.
+We will demonstrate three key features of our solution on stage live.
+First the real-time collaborative editing and unified workflow: we create a 3D animation movie in a single application and modify each other’s work with instant feedback.
+Then we will load the created scenes on a smartphone that wewill be used as a virtual camera (with the help of augmented reality).
+Finally, we will show a version of the movie rendered with RTX technology live in real-time on the server.

 Authors/Presenter(s): Jean-Colas Prunier, PocketStudio, France